-Direct your ads to a page that’s directly relevant to your ad text and keywords.
+Direct your ads to a page relevant to your ad text and keywords.
 For general search terms, you could lead users to your homepage.
-If your ad is specific to a product or service, it should lead somewhere specific.
+If your ad is specific to a product or service, it should lead somewhere clear.

 Lesson 5 – Understanding your account structure

 Finding the best way to organize your account will help you save time and target the right customers.
 Below are some tips for structuring ad groups.